 - The DOC also administers the rental campervan campsite pass program – a nice option for discounted campsite fees if you rent instead of purchasing a vehicle.

 - Okay2Stay and Campable both pair travelers and local hosts across New Zealand.
 Campsites are booked in a traditional manner with Campable.
-OK2Stay has a nominal annual membership fee in exchange for access to host information.
-With OK2Stay, it is expected that travelers purchase goods (wine, produce, cheese, etc) from hosts.
+OK2Stay is suitable for self-contained campers only.
+It has a nominal annual membership fee in exchange for access to host information.
+It is expected that travelers purchase goods (wine, produce, cheese, etc) from hosts.
 We’re eager to experience these more personal and local accommodation options.

 Helpful New Zealand Android / iPhone Apps